nikdo/lessons-learned/javascript.md

 [**Higher order function**](http://www.sitepoint.com/higher-order-functions-javascript/) is a function that can take another function as an argument, or that returns a function as a result.

 Grunt, Gulp, Browserify and Webpack were created as developers recognized the benefits of using Node for **tooling and dependency management**.

+## localeCompare

+Use [localeCompare](https://stackoverflow.com/a/26295229/5763764) and specify locale to compare ascents according to language preferences.